 As the cyber-threat landscape evolves, attacks are growing in frequency, sophistication and intensity, are becoming increasingly difficult to detect, and are being perpetrated by a broadening array of threat actors, including criminal hackers, hacktivists, nation-states and state-sponsored actors, perpetrators of industrial espionage and sabotage, and inside threats.
 New and expanding threats to our information systems, including computer viruses, ransomware and phishing attacks, insider attacks, and more sophisticated and targeted cyber-related attacks, as well as cybersecurity failures resulting from human error and technological errors, pose a risk to the security of our systems and the systems of our customers, business partners and suppliers, as well the confidentiality, availability and integrity of the data we process.
 For example, during the second quarter of 2023, we became aware of an infiltration of portions of our information technology network.
-As part of our investigation into this incident, we engaged outside security experts and have identified unauthorized theft of data from our network that included employee and financial data.
-The Company's investigation is ongoing.
+As part of our investigation into this incident, we engaged outside security experts and identified unauthorized theft of data from our network that included employee and financial data.
 We do not store patient related data on our network or anywhere within the company premises.
 We have implemented additional security safeguards that we believe have secured the system, however, these additional security safeguards may not be successful.
-While we maintain insurance coverage for these types of incidents, such policies, may not provide coverage for, or offset the costs of responding to and remediating this infiltration or any other such incidents or any other liability that may arise from this infiltration or any other such incident.
+While the impact from this incident was not material to the operations of the Company, future impacts from such threats may be material.
+While we maintain insurance coverage for these types of incidents, such policies, may not provide coverage for, or offset the costs of responding to and remediating this infiltration or any other such incidents.